prashantpateldixoninfo/MyLearning/Traffic_Simulator/OLT-Configuration/README.md

 ## Overview

-This project demonstrates how to create a simple Python GUI using Tkinter that interacts with a Flask backend.
+This project demonstrates how to create a simple Python GUI using qtpy that interacts with a fastAPI backend.

 ## Project Structure